jacksonh/manos/docs/tutorial/page-4.md

 ------------

 ### Windows Support
-In Rev 1 of Mango, Windows is not supported as it doesn't support epoll.
+In Rev 1 of Manos, Windows is not supported as it doesn't support epoll.
 Rev 2 will include a version of the IO layer that uses poll instead of epoll.

 ### Logging